NickyTope/NickyTope/README.md

 Lately I've been working on and enjoying kubernetes, I love the automation control it can provide.

-I write code, lot's of it... mostly Node/React but also python, ansible, Jenkins, Go, a little c++ and plenty of bash(👊).
+I write code, lot's of it... mostly Node/React but also python, ansible, Jenkins, Go, a little c and plenty of bash(👊).
+Have been learning some Lua (for my nvim config) and it's been a fun learning experience.